-As part of In Focus/Enfoque, the collaborative exhibition between several Charlotte area cultural institutions, the Bechtler will have two exhibitions on view in late 2017 and early 2018.
+As part of In Focus/Enfoque, the collaborative exhibition between several Charlotte area cultural institutions, the Bechtler has two exhibitions on view in late 2017 and early 2018.
 Read more about In Focus/Enfoque below.
 See the full lineup of In Focus/Enfoque exhibitions here.
 Lea esta página en español.

 Paul Strand in Mexico - September 1, 2017 to January 7, 2018